wielebenwir/commonsbooking/Readme.md

 **Unique features:**

 * Items can be assigned to different locations for the duration of a timeframe, each with their own contact information.
+You can display all locations via shortcode as an interactive map.
 * Simple booking process:  bookable timeframes can be configured with hourly slots oder daily slots.
 * Auto-accept bookings: A registered user can book items without the need for administration.
 * Codes: The plugin automatically generates booking codes, which are used at the station to validate the booking.